 “I honestly think it is better to be a failure at something you love than to be a success at something you hate.”— George Burns

-To bottom line it, The Way of Success is a method for rapid results.
+To bottom line it, the Success Pattern System is a method for rapid results.

-The beauty of The Way of Success is that we can enjoy both the journey and the destination toward achieving our success.
+The beauty of the Simple Success System is that we can enjoy both the journey and the destination toward achieving our success.

 If we have a trusted system, then we can explore and experiment with speed and skill in a more reliable way.
 We can learn at a faster pace.
 We can enjoy a higher level of success.
 We can reduce the pain along the way.
 We also learn how to more effectively avoid the dead ends and fruitless paths.

-Here are the key steps to The Way of Success:
+Here are the 7 steps of the Success Pattern System: